 .

-$ pass init "ProtonMail Bridge"
+$ sudo -u proton pass init "ProtonMail Bridge"

 Now we've got all of the prerequisite steps out of the way!